ERAalex/PREVIEW_project_site_buisness_card_Maria-/README.md

       <img src="https://github.com/ERAalex/PREVIEW_project_site_buisness_card_Maria-/blob/main/website_icons.jpg" >
     </a>

-I'm Espinosa Rozov Alexander.
-I am a novice developer.
-The main direction is Python development, a number of commercial orders have been completed.
-Can be viewed on the website ....
-Codding is my :heart: and i'm :coffee: lover.
+The website was commissioned by a foreign language teacher.
+The task was to create a stylish and functional application.
+Flask was selected for creation. <br>
+The following technologies have been implemented on the site

 ## My stack
 Main:<br/>